 How to Design Parts for 3D Printing

-When designing objects for 3D printing, you want to keep certain limitations in mind, such as tolerances, supports, overhangs, orientation and more.
-This article gives a nice summary of what to consider and how to approach each problem.
+When designing objects for 3D printing, it is essential to consider certain limitations, including tolerances, supports, overhangs, orientation, and more.
+This article provides a concise summary of key considerations and approaches for each problem.

 Print Quality Troubleshooting Guide

-A guide of helpful tips to enhance your 3D prints quality.
-This guide troubleshoots more than 20 common problems for 3D printer.
+A guide of helpful tips to enhance the quality of your 3D prints.
+This guide troubleshoots more than 20 common problems for the 3D printer.

 The websites below are all services where you can pay a professional company or individual to print for you.
-This is a good choice if you need your item printed in special materials, printed at a higher quality, need lots of copies, or have a model with a very long print time.
-These sites are also helpful if you do not want to learn more about 3D printing and want someone else to do the work.
+This is a good choice if you need your item printed in special materials, require high-quality printing, require multiple copies, or have a model with a very long print time.
+These sites are also helpful if you don't want to learn more about 3D printing and prefer to have someone else do the work.

 Make XYZ is a network of verified printers.
-Submit a model and it will be printed by the closest printer.
+Submit a model, and the closest printer will print it.

 Shapeways offers printing in a wide variety of materials.
-They also have a shop for 3D designs you can order if you do not have your own model.
+They also have a shop for 3D designs that you can order if you don’t have your own model.

 3D Hubs offers prototypes with multiple machines, including 3D printers and CNC.

-Kraftwurx is known for its wide variety of materials (85+) for 3D printing.
+Kraftwurx is known for its extensive range of materials (over 85) for 3D printing.

 Parkland Community Library